Positive Action - A Guide for Recruiters

 If you require more guidance, please contact the ED&I team: HREquality@sheffield.ac.uk

-You can use the Diversity Wheel below to help you understand what attributes the ideal candidate needs to have to compliment your existing team/department.
+You can use the Diversity Wheel below to help you understand what barriers may exist based on immutable characteristics as well as what attributes the ideal candidate should have to compliment your existing team/department.